Parshwa-P3/JS-Clock/README.md

-# JS-Clock
+# P5JS-Projects
-A simple clock based on your computers time made using p5.js
+Some simple p5.js projects made by me.